Strategic Management

 Strategic Management Process

-The strategic management process involves delineating, implementing, and evaluating the organization's strategy so that the organization will be able to best achieve their and attain a competitive advantage.
+The strategic management process involves delineating, implementing, and evaluating the organization’s strategy so that the organization will be able to best achieve their performance goals and attain a competitive advantage.
 This continuous process begins by assessing the business and industries in which the organization is involved as well as its competitors.
 After which, the organization establishes objectives to meet all the present and future goals, and then formulates the best course of action for accomplishing those objectives.
-The implementation stage that follows includes designing the organization's structure, allocating resources, and managing people.
+The implementation stage that follows includes designing the organization’s structure, allocating resources, and managing people.
 Finally, the organization measures and evaluates the results in order to assess the overall strategy.

 The Strategic Management Phases